This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of having a PICC or midline catheter?

 - One or more attempts may be needed to place the catheter.
 The vein where your catheter is placed may become irritated, and your skin may get red, painful, and blister.
 When the catheter is put in, your vein may tear, or the catheter may injure a nerve.
-Your catheter may get blocked, and caregivers may need to remove or replace it.
+Your catheter may get blocked, and healthcare providers may need to remove or replace it.

 - The catheter may break, bend, or move out of place.
 The IV medicine may leak outside your vein and cause pain, swelling, or blisters.
 You can have bleeding, an allergy to heparin, or heparin-induced thrombocytopenia (HIT).
 HIT is a low number of blood platelets, which increases the risk of bleeding.
 You may get a blood clot in your arm.
 This can cause pain and swelling, and can stop blood from flowing where it needs to go in your body.
 The blood clot may break loose and travel to your lungs or brain.
 A blood clot in your lungs can cause chest pain and trouble breathing.
 A blood clot in your brain can cause a stroke.
 These problems can be life-threatening.